 Research Methods in Experimental Psychology (PSYO 2000) and Principles and Methods in Neuroscience (NESC 2007)

-- Syllabus and lecture notes: On Brightspace
+- Lecture notes: Brightspace

 FAQ’s for PSYO 2000 and NESC 2007

 Can I get in (assuming I am a Dalhousie student)?

 If you answer “no” to any of the questions below, I am afraid you can’t:

 - Do you have “Psychology” or “Neuroscience” declared as your Major?

 - Do you have B- or better in both sections of Introductory Psychology & Neuroscience (PSYO 1011/1012 or PSYO 1021/1022)?
 Alternatively, DISP (also with a grade of B- or better).